Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party testedNSF Certified for Sport

 If you need NSF Certified for Sport verification (competitive athletes, military) this is the only option.
-Otherwise Jarrow Siliphos offers the same active ingredient for less.
+Otherwise, the standard silymarin extract options offer good value if you do not need the phytosome form.

 Dosing